Frequently asked questions

 Do generics work just as well as name brand medications?

 Yes.
-Generic medications are less expensive, but clinically equivalent to more expensive brand name medications in terms of ingredients, dosage, safety and side effects.
-Generics are just as safe and effective as their name brand counterparts and are only approved by the FDA after extensive testing to prove equivalency.
+Generic medications are less expensive but clinically on par with more expensive brand-name medications in terms of ingredients, dosage, safety and side effects.
+Generic medications are just as safe and effective as their name-brand counterparts and are only approved by the FDA after extensive testing to prove equivalency.

-To give you the most options, Dr. B offers medical consultations for both generic and brand name medications, but if you request a brand name, you should know that you’ll likely have to pay more at the pharmacy and your insurance may not cover it.
+To give you the most options, Dr. B offers medical consultations for both generic and brand-name medications.
+If you request a brand name, you’ll likely pay more at the pharmacy—and your insurance may not cover it.

 Does Dr. B accept Medicare or Medicaid?